Des-q: a quantum algorithm to provably speedup retraining of decision trees: Tree construction with Des-q

 This operation takes a total time $\mathcal{O}(k^ld)$.
 The $k^l$ weighted centroids are then loaded in KP-tree (Sec~\ref{sec:KP-tree}) in time $T_{kp}^c = \mathcal{O}(k^ld \log^2(kd))$ and retrieved as amplitude-encoded states in time $\mathcal{O}(\emph{poly} \log(k^ld))$.

-Next, similar to Sec~\ref{sec:cd}, the idea is to create the superposition state of the indices of $N$ examples in the dataset and their weighted inner product distance with the $k^l$ available centroid vectors.
-For simplicity, again let us refer to $\{c_{j}^{(l)}\}$ as $\{c_{j}\}$.
-Now we can use the following theorem with the initial centroids being $\{c_{1}, \cdots, c_{k^l}\}$ to obtain the desired superposition state,
+For 2, we perform clustering for each node at depth-$l$.
+For this, similar to Sec~\ref{sec:cd}, the idea is to create the superposition state of the indices of $N$ examples in the dataset and their weighted inner product distance with the $k^l$ available centroid vectors.
+For simplicity, again let us refer to $\{c_{j}^{l}\}$ as $\{c_{j}\}$.
+We utilize Theorem \ref{thm:cd} but in this case for the $k^l$ nodes.
+Therefore, the complexity time is $T_{cd}^{k^l} = \mathcal{O}(T k^l \cdot \frac{\eta_1}{\epsilon_1} \log(1/\Delta))$, where we utilize the super-index $k^l$ to refer to the dependency on the $k^l$ nodes.